 In addition to being home to many large corporations like Citibank it also has a long list of colleges.
 Some of those include: Sioux Falls is home to the University of Sioux Falls, Augustana College, Sioux Falls Seminary, Kilian Community College, National American University, Globe University/Minnesota School of Business, and the University of South Dakota's Sanford School of Medicine (Sioux Falls campus.
 Photo of the falls courtesy of Jeff Russell.
 Other photos courtesy of Wikipedia: David Huebner (Augustana College) and John Platek (downtown).

 Watch this short Youtube video prepared by Visit Souix Falls:

-Median selling price of a home in Sioux Falls was $181,300 in the fourth quarter of 2016, according to the NAR.
-Prices have been inching up since 2013.
+Median selling price of a home in Sioux Falls was $209,900 in the third quarter of 2018, according to the NAR.
 Typical real estate taxes are about $2000/year.

 What is special about Sioux Falls

 The city is a frequently named on various best places to live and retire lists.
 Sioux Falls run through town.
 The absence of a corporate income tax has led to a diversified economy with many big corporations.
 Sioux Falls maintains a network of more than 70 parks and greenways that are spread throughout the city.
 Probably the best known of these is Falls Park around the waterfalls on the Big Sioux River, just north of downtown.
 A number of colleges are here.
 The park system features a paved 16 mile path plus branches for biking, walking, and jogging.
 Relatively low cost of living.

 What is not special about Sioux Falls

 Far from a coast and far from a very large city.
 Winters are cold and long.

 Who will like retirement in Sioux Falls